-We all come back from holiday with good intentions; managing our workload more effectively, being home earlier from work to put the children to bed, not travelling as much, and here comes the BUT.
-But before you know it the first few days and weeks pass, you were so busy catching up after your holiday your good intentions are out the window, and you’re back into your old ways of working.
+We all come back from annual leave with good intentions; managing our workload more effectively, being home earlier from work to put the children to bed, not travelling as much, and here comes the BUT.
+But before you know it the first few days and weeks pass, you were so busy catching up after your time off that your good intentions are out the window, and you’re back into your old ways of working.

 One of your highest callings is to be conscious and deliberate in how you set your high performing weeks up for success.